firozkhan18/react-project-generator-tool/docs/a.md

 - **Example:**
   In a Java program, if you create multiple threads to perform tasks in parallel, these threads will share the process's resources (like memory), but each thread will execute a part of the program independently.

+### Threads in a Process

+A **thread** is a lightweight process, or more accurately, the smallest unit of execution within a process.
+A thread is responsible for executing a sequence of instructions.

+Every time a process is created, it starts with a **main thread**, which is the first thread that runs.
+From this main thread, additional threads can be spawned to perform tasks concurrently.

   **Key Points About a Thread**:
   1. **Lightweight Process:** A thread is often referred to as a "lightweight process" because it exists within a process and shares its resources but runs independently.
   2. **Smallest Unit of Execution:** A thread is a sequence of instructions that the CPU executes.
 Each thread executes independently but shares the process’s resources (such as memory and open files).
   3. **Concurrency:** Multiple threads in a process can run in parallel, making the program more efficient by utilizing multiple CPU cores.

+### Thread Characteristics

+- A thread is the smallest sequence of instructions that can be independently executed by the CPU.
+- A single process can have multiple threads, each executing a different sequence of instructions concurrently.
+- Threads share the resources of the process they belong to, such as memory, but each thread has its own **execution stack**.

 ### Example of Threads in Java:
 You can create a simple multithreading program in Java.
 Here’s an example where we print the current thread’s name using `Thread.currentThread().getName()`: